Libbylab-utoronto/Libby-Lab-Website-2/research/index.md

 #### **Connecting transcription to environment-**

-A possible mechanism to enable interpretation of complex external environments is to maintain an internal epigenetic environment that is poised to respond to a certain signal across cellular and tissue scales.
-One such example is the super elongation complex (SEC), which activates polymerase II at bivalently methylated "poised" genes to rapidly turn on transcription.
-Mutations in the SEC have been connected to congenital malformations in tissues that undergo similar dynamic morphogenesis (spinal cord, eye cup, and heart tube) and aberrant expression of the SEC components can lead to cancer later in life.
-Therefore, the SEC offers an excellent example to begin to connect mechanisms that relate cellular intrinsic environments with complex extrinsic environments.
+One way cells may interpret complex external environments is by maintaining an epigenetic state poised to respond to signals across cellular and tissue levels.
+Neural tube progenitors use bivalently marked genes to rapidly initiate transcription in response to signals and inform cell fate.
+But how does this occur?
+What epigenetic machinery needs to be in place?
+How many morphogenic signals can be interpreted at once?

 {% endcapture %}